wayfinderio/intro-to-fp/_docs/2-the-pillars-of-fp/dont-ever-change.md

   // };
 {% endhighlight %}

 This lacks the efficiency gains that can come from using a library such as Immutable.js as it will duplicate the entirety of the array and only make a shallow copy of the object, however it is dramatically simpler and we will use this style throughout the rest of this course.
+For more advanced use cases such as needing to perform a deep copy of an object there are many utility libraries such as [Ramda](http://ramdajs.com/) and [lodash](https://lodash.com/) which have this functionality.

+### Exercise

+Now it's your turn.
+Open `exercises/changing-state-with-immutability/src/index.js` in your editor of choice and uncomment the two assertsions at the bottom.

+To test your changes, run `node ../run.js` from the `exercises/changing-state-with-immutability` directory.